 - Roughly chop the vegetables into big chunks.

-- Press the manual/pressure cook feature and set the IP to 10 minutes at high pressure.
+- Press the manual or pressure cook function and set the IP to 10 minutes at high pressure.

-- Allow the soup to naturally release pressure for 5-10 minutes, then turn the steam knob and quick release the remaining pressure.
+- Allow the soup to naturally release pressure for 5-10 minutes, then turn the pressure release valve to the venting position to release the rest of the pressure.

 - Carefully open the lid and give the soup a stir.